ajbogh/GitHubHook/README.md

 ### Security

-Worry about securities?
-We have enabled IP check to allow only GitHub hook addresses: `207.97.227.253`, `50.57.128.197`, `108.171.174.178` to deploy the systems.
+Worried about security?
+An IP check is enabled to allow only GitHub hook addresses: `207.97.227.253`, `50.57.128.197`, `108.171.174.178` to deploy the systems.
 We also return a `404 Not Found` page when there is illegal access to the hook script.

 For better security, add an email address to the configuration.

 ### For Developers

-We are trying to make developers life easier.
+We are trying to make developers' lives easier.
 Kindly fork this on GitHub and submit your pull requests to help us.